Most writers are well-aware that a main character needs a weakness. Christopher Vogler and other high profile story gurus often talk about a lack:

 - Cheekiness.
 These characters are fun to be around.
 They won’t let horrible adults get away with treating kids badly without at least a little backchat.
 Judy Moody.

-- Talking too much.
+- Talking too much/getting distracted.
+In short, developing executive functioning.
 Anne Shirley grew up in an age when children should be seen and not heard.
 There are many modern Anne Shirleys, always getting into trouble but adorable nonetheless.

 - Shyness.
 Then you have your socially anxious characters who don’t find themselves in trouble with authority but who must learn to stand up for themselves and others, and for what they truly believe in.